lsaltz/robot_hand_generator/README.md

 - Fix the test code to work with the recent updates.
 - Create instruction specific for wslg
 - Create instructions for non-docker install

+## Additional Notes:
+I will be taking over and making changes to this project.
+Updates coming soon.
+Unless otherwise specified, the code belongs to the original creators.
+Any changes made will be detailed by me.